t-lm/statdocs/docs/gs_excel.md

 - Check the 'id' is correct by finding it on the web application
 - Make sure you are online

+#### Get a specific version

+You can get the specific version of a serie by including the 'key' of the version behind the serie id separated with a ':'.
+You will find the existing versions in the serie page (click on the 'Version' link below the serie 'path') Versions are only available when getting a single time serie

 ### Get multiple time series